 ASCIA is the peak professional body of clinical immunology and allergy in Australia and New Zealand.
 ASCIA promotes and advances the study and knowledge of immune and allergic diseases, including asthma.

+A&AA is the peak national patient support organisation for allergy.
 A&AA is a charitable, not for profit organisation, which aims to improve awareness of allergy and anaphylaxis in the Australian community, by sharing current information, education, advocacy, research, guidance and support.

 Allergy and Immunology Foundation of Australasia (AIFA)